 Many families have significant challenges to providing all that their children need to develop into healthy and successful adults.
 Low income, language barriers, lack of social supports, lack of awareness of available resources combine to create pockets in our community where exposure to early literacy skills and academic success is difficult to achieve.

 Story Time.
 Story Time programs are an opportunity for parents to introduce children to reading and language in a fun way.
 At Story Time, children have an opportunity to do activities that promote development and learning.
 All programs are designed for parents or care givers to participate with their children.
-In 2010, the Library hosted more than 3,100 story times, which were attended by 52,000 children, 36,000 adults and 400 teens.
+Each year, the Library hosted more than 3,100 story times, which were attended by 52,000 children, 36,000 adults and 400 teens.
 Offering programs in Somali, Spanish, and Hmong, library story times incorporate all four indicators of progress: listening, speaking, emergent reading, and emergent writing.

 Summer Reading Program.
 Libraries have a long tradition of providing opportunities for informal learning grounded in literacy.
 While they have historically focused on encouraging children to read during the summer, the ability to articulate and solve problems, to generate original ideas, and to work collaboratively is of growing importance.
 The Hennepin County Library offers hundreds of activities and youth clubs to engage thousands of kids over the summer focusing on literature, technology, arts, science and exploration.